isheraz/easy-custom-behance-portfolio/readme.txt

 == Description ==

 A  Simple Plugin to display your portfolio on your website or blog.
-The Plugin uses Behance API
+The Plugin uses Behance API for fetching the projects and displays them using [behanceportfolio]

 Major features include: